 Non Owners Insurance without SR22 FR44

-You can purchase a non-owners insurance policy without an SR22 or FR44 attachment.
-Sometimes people who don’t own a vehicle buy non-owners insurance to be financially responsible.
+You can buy a non-owners insurance policy without an SR22 or FR44 filing.
+Sometimes people who don’t own a vehicle buy non-owners insurance to avoid out-of-pocket expenses if they cause an accident.
 If you’re at fault in an accident while driving a borrowed car, it’s wise to have liability insurance coverage.
 Non-owner insurance coverage is not a substitute for the insurance a vehicle owner has; it supplements the insurance on the vehicle if needed.
-Carrying non-owner insurance also provides evidence of continuous coverage, demonstrating an individual’s financial responsibility.
+Carrying non-owner insurance also provides evidence of continuous coverage, which shows that the person is financially responsible.

 In North Carolina, the state requires drivers to purchase North Carolina non owner insurance to obtain a new driver’s license.